dandange8005/n8n-mastery-learning/README.md

 - [ ] Create 10+ intermediate workflows (Week 6-8)
 - [ ] Implement 5+ advanced patterns (Week 9-11)
 - [ ] Deploy 3 production-ready projects (Week 12+)
+- [ ] Achieve "Proficient" in all core skill areas
+- [ ] Contribute to n8n community templates

+## 🤝 Contributing to Your Learning

+Create issues for:
+- Questions or blockers
+- Workflow review requests
+- Additional exercise ideas
+- Resource suggestions

+## 📜 Licence

+This learning plan and all created workflows are for personal educational use.

 ---

 **Last Updated**: October 2025
 **Current Week**: Week 1
 **Next Milestone**: Complete Foundation Phase

+**Ready to start?** → [Begin with the Study Guide](STUDY-GUIDE.md) or [Jump to Exercise 1.1](https://github.com/dandange8005/n8n-mastery-learning/issues/1)